anontechnology/documentation/docs/libraries.md

 ### Retrieving an Attribute of an Entity or User

 Retrieves a single specified [Attribute](/glossary/attribute) for the specified entity or user.
-Returns a UserAttribute object from the User object, or returns a list of Attributes from the Entity object.
+For repeatable attributes, use `getAttributes(attributeName)`; for non-repeatable attributes, use `getAttribute(attributeName)`.

 === "Java"